Our position statement on involving people with Crohn's and Colitis in improving health services.

 There are a range of ways to involve patients to shape and improve services.
 These include:

 - Patient Panels (a model developed to support patients to be involved in local service improvement)

 - Reference, Steering and Working groups

-Both HCPs and people living with Crohn’s and Colitis need to have access to and be supported to use tools that support partnership working.
+Both Healthcare Professionals (HCPs) and people living with Crohn’s and Colitis need to have access to and be supported to use tools that support their partnership working.